Washing and caring for your fabric and handmade clothes

 Prewash –

 For me, generally not.
-Some people will roll it up in a damp towel and then leave to dry, I’ve also heard of tumble drying it with a damp dish cloth to kind of steam it.
-You could consider dry cleaning it, but from my experience of dry cleaning shop bought wool coats, that process seems to affect the integrity and colour vibrancy of fabric so I personally wouldn’t want to do that to a fabric before I’ve used it.
-Or if you were curious to see what would happen, you could dry clean a smaller section of the fabric.
+Some people will roll it up in a damp towel and then leave to dry, I’ve also heard of tumble drying it with a damp cloth or towel to kind of steam it.
+You could consider dry cleaning it, but I would probably dry clean a smaller section of the fabric first to check that the integrity and colour vibrancy of fabric is not affected.

 Ironing –

-hot with steam.
+Before cutting into your wool, I would iron on hot with plenty of steam.
+This will help to remove any shrinkage.
 Using a pressing cloth will help minimise a sheen appearing on your fabric especially if it contains some synthetic fibres.

 What’s normal?